 Team

-Email (@stanford.edu) markman kagood jcachia
+Email (@stanford.edu) markman gerstenberg

-Office hours* By appointment Book appointment By appointment
+Office hours By appointment By appointment

 * We warmly invite you to join us for office hours!
 You don’t have to have a specific question in advance - you can check in just to say hi if you want :) We’re also here in case you want help with project troubleshooting, planning for project updates, career advice, etc.